elangendorff/stock-analysis/README.md

 ![ticker statistics arrays](./resources/VBA_Challenge_array_creation.png)

 In addition, the main action of the statistics' compilation was altered so that all stocks' statistics could be compiled in a single pass[^1].
-Rather than scan the enire data set for each ticker—as the original attempt did—the refactored version instead stores each statistic's data in an array cell whose index corresponds to the stock in question.
+Rather than scan the entire data set for each ticker—as the original attempt did—the refactored version instead stores each statistic's data in an array cell whose index corresponds to the stock in question.
 When the system begins to encounter transactions for a new ticker, it simply changes the index it uses.

 ![Refactored attempt main-action loop](./resources/VBA_Challenge_main-action_loop.png)